AndriWandres/vibra-beat/README.md

-# vibra-beat
+# VibraBeat
-Use Vibra Beat to Feel the Beat
+"Use VibraBeat to Feel the Beat"

+## Contributors
+* Silvan Bauer
+* Andri Wandres